 - Very Lightweight

 - Good Gear Range

 - Looks Great

 - Low Battery capacity

 There are many benefits to owning a lightweight electric bike, the main one being you can ride it like a normal bike without any significant weight penalty over a regular bike.
 Another less talked about advantage is you can carry the bike if necessary without risking a hernia!

 Another consideration is many buyers who want to transport their e-bikes for leisure cycling will find that most bike racks fitted to cars have a weight limit, meaning that two (or more) 25kg electric bikes will be potentially hazardous to carry.

 The Ribble AL e hybrid electric bike is currently one of the lightest e-bikes in its class, weighing in at a mere 14.5kg.
-This is for the test model which has mudguards, integrated rack and Schwalbe Marathon puncture resistant tyres.
+This is for the test model which has mudguards, an integrated rack and Schwalbe Marathon puncture-resistant tyres.
 This weight could be reduced even further by going for the basic model.

 I’ve had the pleasure of using the AL e for a couple of weeks and it’s a joy to ride with or without the assist – it’s nimble, comfortable and if you only rely on the e-assist for hills you can squeeze quite a few miles out of the small 250Wh battery.

 Just like its more expensive siblings, the Ribble AL e uses the excellent x35 ebikemotion assist system – this comprises a small rear hub motor and frame-integrated battery pack.
 The main benefit of this particular system is weight, but another big plus is integration – at a glance the AL e is indistinguishable from a regular bike.